 - To the mixing bowl of a stand mixer fitted with the paddle attachment, combine peanut butter, brown sugar, egg, vanilla, and beat on medium-high speed until well-combined and the sugar is fully incorporated and is mixture is no longer gritty or granular, about 5 minutes, or as long as necessary.
 Don't shortcut the creaming step; however if you over-cream the ingredients, the oil could separate out from the peanut butter, rendering the batter to be very oily.
 Use common sense and make sure the ingredients are well-creamed, without needlessly over-doing it.
 Stop to scrape down the bowl as necessary.
 Although natural peanut butter or homemade peanut butter may work, I recommend using storebought peanut butter like Jif, Skippy, Peter Pan or similar so that cookies bake up thicker and spread less.
 Using natural or homemade peanut butter tends to result in thinner and flatter cookies that are prone to spreading while baking).

 - Add the chocolate and beat to just incorporate; don't overmix or the nice chocolate chunks will break down.

-Bake for 8 to10 minutes, until edges are set and tops are barely set, even if slightly underbaked in the center.
-Watch them very closely after 7 minutes and I recommend not baking longer than ten minutes.
-Cookies firm up as they cool, and baking too long will result in cookies that become too crisp and hard (The cookies shown in the photos were baked for 8 minutes, with trays rotated at the 4-minute mark, and have chewy edges with pillowy soft centers).
-Allow cookies to cool on the baking sheet for 5 to 10 minutes before removing and transferring to a rack to finish cooling.
-Store cookies in an airtight container at room temperature for up to 1 week, or in the freezer for up to 3 months.
+- Allow cookies to cool on the baking sheet for 5 to 10 minutes before removing and transferring to a rack to finish cooling.
+Cookies will keep airtight at room temperature for up to 1 week, or in the freezer for up to 4 months.
 Alternatively, unbaked cookie dough can be stored in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 4 months, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.